-Digital Split Image is a trademark or registered trademark of FUJIFILM Corporation.
-D-Picture Card and D are trademarks of FUJIFILM Corporation.
+Digital Split Image is a trademark or registered trademark of FUJIFILM Corporation. xD-Picture Card and are trademarks of FUJIFILM Corporation.
 The typefaces included herein are solely developed by DynaComware Taiwan Inc. Macintosh, QuickTime, and Mac OS are trademarks of Apple Inc. in the U.S.A. and other countries.
-The Windows logo is a trademark of the Microsoft group of companies.
-Wi-Fi and Wi-Fi Protected Setup are registered trademarks of the Wi-Fi Alliance.
+Windows 8.
+Windows 7.
+Windows Vista, and the Windows logo are trademarks of the Microsoft group of companies.
+Wi-Fi® and Wi-Fi Protected Setup® are registered trademarks of the Wi-Fi Alliance.
 Adobe and Adobe Reader are either trademarks or registered trademarks of Adobe Systems Incorporated in the U.S.A. and/or other countries.
 The SDHC and SDXC logos are trademarks of SD-3C, LLC.
 The HDMI logo is a trademark.
 YouTube is a trademark of Google Inc. All other trade names mentioned in this manual are the trademarks or registered trademarks of their respective owners.